project-sunbird/open-saber-docs/_posts/2018-09-11-Generate-authentication-token-for-accessing-APIs.md

 ---

 ## Steps to generate auth-token
- Following are the steps to authenticate a user when the user is supposed to access any opensaber APIs.
+ Following are the steps to authenticate a user when the user is supposed to access any OpenSABER APIs.

 `Step 1 `:  Set environment variables
  ```bash